 3 – Seeing how the locals live: My favorite part about our walk up and down from the port was seeing little Italian ladies in their gardens, young friends gathering before dinner and Italian cats perched on doorsteps.
 I felt like we were seeing what life was actually like in Capri, not just the tourist-scene in the port or up in the city center.
 There were grape vines and lemon trees, beautifully painted doors and cobblestone paths.
 My favorite time to walk was right before sunset when the sky had a beautiful pink haze.

 Whether you walk, take the funicular or a taxi…enjoy the sights, the smells, and definitely the food, wherever you’re heading.
 My opinion?
-Life is better when you skip the easy route.
+Life is always better when you skip the easy route.